ETK/annapurna/README.md

-#A small matrimony app using Ionic
+#A small Test app using Ionic

-[Build a matrimony app using Ionic]
+[Build a Test app using Ionic]

 ##How to setup?